alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/01_configure_shm_dc/` directory within the Safe Haven repository.

-- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`
+- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`

 ### Clear out any remaining DSG data from previous deployments